haganbt/elastic-docker/README.md

 # elastic-docker
-My Elastic stack setup using docker compose.
-Elasticsearch, Logstash, Kibana.
+Elasticsearch, Logstash, Kibana with sample data loaded from a local csv file using Logstash.

-### Version: 6.5.4
+### Version

+`6.5.4`

 ### Running